thibaut-probst/cryptauditor/README.md

 # cryptauditor
-A cryptography auditor tool to measure algorithms speed
+A cryptography audit tool to measure algorithms speed